 A salad dressing can be composed of as little as two simple ingredients: oil and vinegar.
 That said, everything but the kitchen sink could also be tossed into homemade vinaigrette.
 Molasses?
 Check.
 Pickle juice?
 Why not?
 In fact, I once met a chef who threw together a vinaigrette that contained avocado, olive oil, lemon juice, relish and pickle juice, elder vinegar, strawberry jam, and smoky black seasoning.
 It was strange, but it was also delicious.

 This following recipe is what you would call a back-pocket recipe — something you can store away in your brain and pull out whenever you need it without ever actually looking back at the recipe.
-It is simple, bright, balanced, flavorful, and, most importantly, it goes well with almost every salad.

 But first, let’s talk technique.
 The key to good vinaigrette is balance.
 Specifically, the ratio of oil to vinegar should be one part vinegar to four parts oil.

 Next, we know that oil and vinegar tastes amazing together, but did you know the two liquids don’t exactly like each other?
 To create a cohesive dressing you’ll need to emulsify it.
 Without help from an emulsifying ingredient, the molecules in each liquid will prefer to stay separate.
 Three things in particular are the best to use: mustard, honey, or egg yolks.

 “Raw egg yolk?!” you gasp.
 Yes, there is a potential risk of salmonella when consuming raw eggs, but just be sure to use high-quality, fresh eggs (not only for safety purposes, but also for flavor, and to support humane and sustainable egg production), and pay attention to kitchen safety — i.e., don’t leave the eggs or your dressing out on the counter unrefrigerated.